David J (from Bauhaus), Gaika, and The Malcolm McLaren Award presented by Raymond Pettibon – Performa Grand Finale

 Located in The Hall

-David J, founding member of highly influential post-punk band BAUHAUS and 90’s alt rock supernova, LOVE & ROCKETS, will perform with special guests on November 24, 2019 as part of the Performa 19 Grand Finale.
+The Grand Finale will feature David J, founding member of highly influential post-punk band BAUHAUS and 90’s alt rock supernova, LOVE & ROCKETS.
 For this special Performa tribute celebrating the 100 year centennial of the Bauhaus School of Art + Design, David will enlist new and past comrades he has performed with.

 David describes the tribute: